jiangyang5157/kotlin-android/router/README.md

 replaceTopWith(element)
 replaceTopWith(route)

-// More flexiable actions, as we are dealling with an `Iterable` here
+// For more flexiable purpose, as we are dealling with an `Iterable` here
-// Such as `router.routingStackElementsInstruction { filter { ... } }` will remove all routes that doesn't meet the predicate
+// Such as `router.routingStackElementsInstruction { filter { ... } }` will remove all routes that don't meet the predicate
 router.routingStackElementsInstruction { ... }
 ```